microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-bare-metal/NCO-Pulse-Length-Demo/readme.md

 [![MCHP](../images/microchip.png)](https://www.microchip.com)

-##  Generate Two Two Constant On-Time PWM Signals in NCO-Pulse Length Mode Using the TCF
+##  Generate Two Constant On-Time PWM Signals in NCO-Pulse Length Mode Using the TCF

 The example shows how to set the TCF to generate Two Constant-On-Time PWM signals.